nsinorov/SoftUniMainPath/Programming Fundamentals C#/Text Processing - Exercise/Letters Change Numbers/README.md

 For example, you are given the sequence "A12b s17G":

 We have two strings – "A12b" and "s17G".
 We do the operations on each and sum them.
 We start with the letter before the number on the first string.
 A is Uppercase and its position in the alphabet is 1.
 So we divide the number 12 with position 1 (12/1 = 12).
 Then we move to the letter after the number. b is lowercase and its position is 2.
 So we add 2 to the resulting number (12+2=14).
 Similarly for the second string s is lowercase and its position is 19 so we multiply it with the number (17*19 = 323).
 Then we have Uppercase G with position 7, so we subtract it from the resulted number (323 – 7 = 316).
 Finally, we sum the 2 results and we get 14 + 316=330.

+Input:

+The input comes from the console as a single line, holding the sequence of strings.
+Strings are separated by one or more white spaces.

+The input data will always be valid and in the format described.
+There is no need to check it explicitly.